wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: If I had to guess, I'd say it's probably not remnants of a civilization as we know it.
 But that they are manifestations of consciousness we don't understand yet.

-OK, so there's another for you ...
+JC: OK, so there's another for you...

 Track 6: Matter, Consciousness, and the UFO Phenomenon

-DR:

-JC:

-r JC:

-• .. it sounds like you believe consciousness permeates everything (DR:

-Yeah) throughout the universe.
+JC: ... it sounds like you believe consciousness permeates everything (DR: Yeah) throughout the universe.
 So that would be the basic principle?

 Yeah, .